WATSON 407 (Lisinopril 10 mg)

 Pill imprint WATSON 407 has been identified as Lisinopril 10 mg.

-Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; heart attack; alport syndrome (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; migraine prevention; heart attack (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Lisinopril 10 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - Angiotensin converting enzyme inhibitors